fastify/fastify-type-provider-typebox/README.md

 // This package re-export Typebox package
 // but you can also use any builders imported
-// directly from @sinclair/typebox
+// directly from typebox
-import { Type } from '@sinclair/typebox'
+import { Type } from 'typebox'

 const fastify = Fastify().withTypeProvider<TypeBoxTypeProvider>()